This is how the history of Clifford’s Tower and York has shaped communities in modern years

 Engagement officer at York Liberal Jewish Community, Lilian Coulson, said: “We are a very inclusive welcoming community.

-“We work with Clifford’s Tower, with the city council, with the Archbishop of York, with York Minster and one of my colleagues is very active in York Interface Group.
+“We work with Clifford’s Tower, with the city council, with the Archbishop of York, with York Minster and one of my colleagues is very active in York Interfaith Group.

 “In York we work together, we stand together, York is a city of sanctuary and that is very much our belief.